makrai/notes/wang2004-qa-factual-summ.md

 * We propose an automatic evaluation protocol called QAGS (pronounced "kags") that is designed to identify factual inconsistencies in a generated summary
-  * intuition that if we ask questions about a summary and its source, we will receive similar answers if the summary is factually consistent with the
+  * intuition that if we ask questions about a summary and its source, we will receive similar answers if the summary is factually consistent
-* we collect human judgments of factual consistency on model-generated summaries for the CNN/DailyMail (Hermann+ 2015) and XSUM (Narayan+ 2018) summarization datasets.
-QAGS has
+* we collect human judgments of factual consistency on model-generated summaries for the CNN/DailyMail (Hermann+ 2015) and XSUM (Narayan+ 2018)
-* substantially higher correlations with these judgments than other automatic evaluation metrics.
-Also,
+* substantially higher correlations with these judgments than other automatic evaluation metrics
-* interpretability: The answers and questions generated while computing QAGS indicate which tokens of a summary are inconsistent and why.
-We believe QAGS
+* interpretability: The answers and questions generated while computing QAGS indicate which tokens of a summary are inconsistent and why

 # 1 Intro